 - Game controller- Thank you for helping me level up this year

 - Castle- Thank you for being the best teacher in all the land

 Torchy’s is a big deal here in Austin, and gift cards are always a winner.
 Print out this free “Let’s taco ’bout how are awesome you are” printable and pair it with a DIY construction paper taco gift card holder!

 Food is always a great gift idea, and who doesn’t love pizza?
 Grab a gift card to a local pizza joint and make a construction paper pizza card!
 The gift card is attached to the bottom of the yellow note inside of the card.

 14. Ice cream

 Ice cream makes everyone smile, right?!
 Grab this free printable ice cream gift card at Slinky and Moose and attach a gift card to a local ice cream shop to the back of the card.

 Use a picture of your kiddo to make a personalized gift card holder for that special teacher.
 Insert a gift card of your choice right into the kiddos hands, adorable!
 Find the full tutorial at It’s Always Autumn.

 If you’re a teacher, I’d love to hear your take on the best gifts to give teachers for teacher appreciation week!
 What do you love?
 Anything you’d rather not receive?
+I love showing our great teachers how much we love them!
 As a parent, do you have a go-to gift for teachers?
 I’d love to hear…